-Access to these facilities provided under the membership will provide CDME industry partners direct access to state-of-the-art laboratories, equipments, and faculty experts.
-Join to be a member today!
+Access to these facilities provided under the partnership will provide CDME industry partners direct access to state-of-the-art laboratories, equipments, and faculty experts.
+Join to be a partner today!

 OMI develops industry-vetted policy recommendations to help the state and nation develop a best-practice competitive ecosystem for small- and mid-sized manufacturing enterprises (SMMEs).

 The SIMCenter is an interdisciplinary research center for the virtual simulation and modeling of product performance and manufacturing processes in the College of Engineering.
 The center researches and applies computer-aided engineering techniques to the design and manufacturing of advanced product and production concepts.

 TCO is dedicated to supporting academic and clinical researchers, inventors, colleges, and centers by advancing their discoveries and innovations to market.

 TEC Institute's mission is to accelerate the commercialization of innovative technologies for increased return on innovation investment and to train academic and business professionals in the advanced art, science and practice of technology entrepreneurship.